 After the holding period is over, you can start loading your home oven with a small batch.
 Do not go big in the first firing schedule.
 This will help confirm whether your home oven can fire in big batches.

 Now, depending on the size, number, and thickness of your pottery pieces, the oven firing schedule can vary.
 In most cases, it is advised that you keep the thickness of the project to 1/4th of an inch to avoid uneven firing.
 Additionally, maintain proper space clearance between two pottery pieces.
 The minimum recommended space between two pieces must be 1 to 2 inches.
-Also, keep 2 inches distance between the oven’s wall and the pottery ware.
+Also, keep a 2-inch distance between the oven’s wall and the pottery ware.

 For example, a polymer clay piece of 1/4th inch of thickness should be fired for 15 to 30 minutes between the temperature range of 275oF and 300oF.
 Of course, you can go for a lower temperature with air-dry clay, but the drying time needs to be longer, at least 3 to 4 hours.